Exo-Studios-Code/Exo-Soundboard/README.md

 # 🎙️ CloudSoundboard (Beta v0.1.0)
 Developed by **Ex0 Studios**

 A shared cloud soundboard desktop app for Windows.
 Users share a library of sounds in real time - uploading a new sound instantly shows it to everyone else via WebSocket.
-Sounds can be played to a virtual audio cable (for Discord) using global keyboard shortcuts.
+Sounds can be played to a virtual audio cable (for Discord or someone game) using global keyboard shortcuts.

 ---